helgadenes/Astrophysics_yachay/README.md

 ## Evaluation

-- Quizzes 40% of the grade
+- Quizzes - 40% of the grade
-- Midterm exam ~ around the 16th of January 2023 30% of the grade
+- Midterm exam - 30% of the grade
-- Final exam ~ around the 7th of March 2023 30% of the grade
+- Final exam - 30% of the grade

 ## Recommended Books